MEET TOBY – Our Maine Sheltie Rescue Star!

 Toby, as an 8 year old Sheltie came to Maine Sheltie Rescue in a very tragic way.

 Toby was taken to the local emergency veterinary clinic Sunday, March 6, 2016, his owner having suffered a stroke 11 days earlier.
 Toby was home alone for those 11 days.
-When he was found he was at death’s doorstep.
+When he was found, Toby was at death’s doorstep.
 Initially, the vets did not think Toby would pull through, unable to stand, walk, or eat and kidney function levels were dangerously high.

 Much to the surprise of those caring for Toby, he improved a little each day.
 After 5 days of around the clock care, Toby was ready to be transferred to Maine Sheltie Rescue’s veterinarian.